aadya940/aadya940/README.md

 ## Introduction
 Hi there 👋
-I am Aadya, and I am majorly interested in the Mathematical Applications of Programming.
+I am Aadya, and I am majorly interested in the Mathematics, Programming, building toolchains and libraries.

 ## Tech Stack
 - **Languages:** Python 🐍, Cython, C